legendarycode3/multisig-smart-contract/README.md

   * Edge case and security testing.

 Purpose: </br>
-  Ensures the `MultiSignature.sol` contract works correctly and securely
+  Ensures the `MultiSignature.sol` contract works correctly and securely before deployment.

 ## 🌐Technology Stack  (Technologies Used)
 * ****[Solidity](https://www.soliditylang.org/)**** - The programming language for writing the Smart contracts.